fabiolrodriguez/azure_web_app/README.md

         publish-profile: ${{ secrets.AZURE_WEBAPP_PUBLISH_PROFILE }}
         package: ${{ env.AZURE_WEBAPP_PACKAGE_PATH }}

-  # For more information on GitHub Actions for Azure, refer to https://github.com/Azure/Actions
-  # For more samples to get started with GitHub Action workflows to deploy to Azure, refer to https://github.com/Azure/actions-workflow-samples
 ```

 ### Setup CI/CD

-After run /*terraform apply*/, a local archive publish.profile.xml will be generated.
+After run /*terraform apply*/, a local archive /*publish.profile.xml*/ will be generated.

-To configure Github Actions,
+To configure Github Actions, you need to add a Github secret to yout repository with the content of /*publish.profile.xml*/.